On this page

 });

-Awesome.
-When we run the server with deno task dev
+Run the server with deno task dev

-Setup Vue frontend Jump to heading
+Setup the Vue frontend Jump to heading

-Let’s first create the index page.
-Since Nuxt uses
+First, create the index page.
+Nuxt uses

-file-system routing, let’s
+file-system routing, so we will

 create a pages